 }

-Now that you have practiced using the Mapbox Directions API, read about additional options in the Directions API documentation.
+Now that you have practiced making requests to the Mapbox Directions API and using the response data in a web application, read about additional options in the Directions API documentation.
 You can also try adding more details to your application:

 Don't forget to explore other directions-related services like the Mapbox Matrix API and Optimization API.